 If then this doesn’t happen for some unexplainable reasons it makes you believe that it’s all your fault.
 You are having the wrong mindset, you don’t allow yourself your ideal lifestyle, you are guilty about your mediocre (if at all) everyday life.
 YOU suck!

-No you don’t actually.
+No, you actually don’t.
 It’s only that the uncomfortable truth often looks different.

 It is about you overcoming your anxieties, your fears of not being good enough, not being expert enough, feeling overall unable, simply too unfit.